-Milne Group: Epigenetics and Gene Regulation in Leukaemia
+Milne Group: Epigenetic Control of Gene Expression in Leukaemia and Haematopoiesis

 Aberrant epigenetic changes are a driving force in many human cancers.
 The focus of our lab is centred on understanding how epigenetics impacts gene regulation so that this information can potentially be used to develop new therapeutic strategies.

 Our lab studies epigenetic changes in leukaemia with a specific focus on the DNA/protein complex termed chromatin.
 Key components of chromatin include histone proteins, and the basic subunit of chromatin is the histone/DNA complex termed the nucleosome.
 Histones can have chemical modifications or “marks” attached to them that can impact gene activation or repression, in part through the binding of other chromatin proteins.
 It is becoming clear not only that aberrant epigenetic changes are common in many human diseases such as leukaemia, but that these changes by their very nature are reversible.
 A great number of epigenetic proteins that have been implicated in human disease have also turned out to be enzymes that are involved in adding (“writing”), removing (“erasing”) or interpreting (“reading”) histone marks.
 Chromatin proteins have become key therapeutic targets but it is still not fully understood how these proteins function in the cell on a molecular level.

 Dr Marta Tapia